MSH/PViMS/Readme_notes.md

 ** Display grading scales when selecting severity grade scale in adverse event (add and edit) ** Microsoft.Data.Odata updated to version 5.8.4 in line with OData Denial of Service Vulnerability ** When adding a new widget in the info portal, ensure the widget is set to an unpublished status and location on change to be based off jquery and not postback
+** Decode widget name and definition when rendering in widget admin